 Happy Independence Day!

 This document, something fully never said to the World before is utterly amazing and to this day frightens people.
-About eight or nine years ago, I had a telephone conversation with a friend from High School.
+About ten years ago, I had a telephone conversation with a friend from High School.
 He started in about how overwhelming the federal government "was" becoming and I let him talk for a goodly bit and then told him I wanted to read him something that listed quite a number of crimes the government was committing and he agreed.
 I went through around a fifteen items and said there were a dozen more Facts.
 When I finished, his voice lowered and he said, "If you publish this, they will kill you."
 I then told him that this was not my work and that the government had indeed killed some of the men who had signed and published it.
 He was not surprised and asked when it was and I told him, July 4th, 1776.
 There was a very long pause as what I had just told him sunk in.

 Yes, I had paraphrased in modern English the Facts set forth in the Declaration of Independence and used examples that were recent in our history with each one- which is not hard to do.

 And this is the problem, it is not hard to do.

 I no longer think that the first three of the four boxes will solve anything in the state our fallen Republic and see the opening of the last box as the outcome- not on the horizon, but beached and is not something that is truly wanted- but something that is utterly obvious.

 Enjoy this Independence Day with your family and friends, as always, we never know when our last will be so live today with every ounce of liberty our Founding Fathers wanted and bequeathed to us, because it is up to us to keep- even though most are happy to piss theirs away.

 I think I am going to put some lead downrange.

 PS - For all of you that dismissed me as nothing but a delusional paranoid, how have you enjoyed the very public revelations over the past six weeks?
 What's that you say?
 Your bubbles burst!?!

 Welcome to my World!